The marketing automation industry has skyrocketed from a $500m market to an expected $6.4bn in 2024.

 - CRM / sales capabilities – Some marketing automation tools have an in-built CRM system with lead scoring, and advanced tagging capabilities.
 Others have no in-built CRM, as they expect you to connect the software with your existing CRM.

 - Email capabilities – while all marketing automation tools enable email marketing in some capacity, some are better than others.
 Do you need drip campaigns? subject line A/B testing?
 Demographic segmentation?

 - Content capabilities – Do you need to create landing pages, webinars, or other forms of content to send out to your contacts?
 While most marketing automation tools enable this, some are easier to use and more extensive than others.

-- eCommerce capabilities – Do you sell products online?
-Some marketing automation tools, such as Infusionsoft and Ontraport, can act as your product database.
-These tools usually offer features like coupon codes, and affiliate programs.
+- e-commerce capabilities – Do you sell products online?
+Some marketing automation tools, such as Rejoiner and Omnisend, integrate directly into your e-commerce platform.

 - Social media capabilities – Some marketing automation tools integrate with Facebook and Twitter, enabling you to control social advertising or build social apps from within the service.
 Some also offer social media monitoring, to pull comments made on social media platforms into your CRM.
 These features are usually nice-to-haves, but it might be worth considering whether or not they would be useful for you or not.